Malaysia Tax Guide for Expatriate- An Overview

 C. Malaysia Tax Guide for Expatriate – Labuan International Company

-For Labuan International Company entity, the tax rate is 3% on net profit or RM20,000 flat rate.
+For Labuan International Company entity, the tax rate is 3% on net profit.
 For expatriates working under the Labuan International Company are eligible for personal income tax rebate of 50%, a special provision until Year 2020.
 All directors’ fee is fully tax exempt.
 For more, please refer to www.LabuanBusinessTax.com.

 D. Malaysia Tax Guide for Expatriate – Representative/Regional Office